When worlds collide

 Gangs of Manchester: The story of James Cowan and William Willan

 These young gang members were known as scuttlers, instantly recognizable by the distinctive neckerchiefs they wore—each gang adopting its own color and style.
-One of the most feared and powerful gangs of the era, the Bengal Tigers, operated in Ancoats in the mid-1880s.
-Our maternal great-grandfather, James Cowan, was a member.
+One of the most feared and powerful gangs of the era, the Bengal Tigers, operated in Ancoats in the mid-1880s – and among their number was our maternal great grandfather, James Cowan.

 James Cowan: A Bengal Tiger

-The Other Half of the Story: William Willan and the Bradford Street Scuttlers
+The Other Side: William Willan and the Bradford Street Scuttlers

 By 1892, tensions between rival gangs were reaching boiling point.
 One of the most bitter rivalries was between the Bradford Street gang and the Lime Street gang.
 The ongoing hostilities led to a series of violent encounters, culminating in a tragic event on Saturday, April 17, 1892.

-At just 16 years old, William Willan held a deep grudge against another 16-year-old, Peter Kennedy, a member of the Lime Street gang.
-The two had clashed before, and in a city where crossing into enemy territory could mean a fight—or worse—Kennedy’s daily commute to work took him straight through Ancoats, Bengal Tiger territory.
+William Willan, aged just 16, bore a grudge against Peter Kennedy, also 16, a member of the Lime Street gang.
+In a city where crossing into enemy territory could provoke violence, Kennedy’s daily journey home took him through dangerous ground.

-Aware of the danger, Peter arranged to walk home with four friends that afternoon.
-To bolster their safety, they were also joined by 19-year-old James Cowan, our great-grandfather.
-His presence as a Bengal Tiger was meant to offer protection as they passed through the rival gang’s stronghold.
+Aware of the risks, Peter arranged to walk home with four friends that afternoon.
+They were joined by 19 year old James Cowan, (my great-grandfather).
+His presence as a Bengal Tiger was intended to offer protection as they passed through the rival gang’s stronghold.

 However, as the group reached the corner of Mill Street and Great Ancoats Street, they were confronted by William Willan.
 In the ensuing altercation, William fatally stabbed Peter Kennedy.

-Kennedy succumbed to his wounds two weeks later
+Kennedy died from his wounds two weeks later

 Justice and Betrayal

-Among the key witnesses for the prosecution was James Cowan, our great-grandfather.
+Among the key witnesses for the prosecution was James Cowan (my great-grandfather).
 His testimony would play a role in securing Willan’s conviction.

 Found guilty, William Willan was sentenced to death.
 He was sent to Strangeways Prison, where he awaited execution in the condemned cell.